Paul Cézanne’s Aix-en-Provence

 Rotonde Mirabeau is a large fountain in the middle of a round-a-bout, just beside the tourist office.
 Three figures sit atop the fountain representing Avignon, Aix, and Marseille.
 This fountain was built to celebrate once a dam was built to bring more water access to the town.
 François Zola, father of Émile Zola, moved to Aix to build this dam!

-At the end of the Cours stands Fontaine du Roi René, a fountain featuring the Count of Provence.
+At the end of Cours Mirabeau stands Fontaine du Roi René, a fountain featuring the Count of Provence.
 René of Anjou was from Italy, and his statue is holding a cluster of grapes.
 Rumor has it, he is the one who brought the Muscat grape to France from Italy!

 One of my favorite areas was the flower marker in front of the old market building.
 The top of the former Great Market building features two figures which represent the two rivers in the area: the Rhône and Durance.
 The woman on the right with her leg hanging out represents the Durance river and the problems they have with flooding!